 Loan funds can also be used for installation, landscaping, or anything else related to their hot tub installation such as a platform/deck, enclosure, surround sound, and lighting.”

 Before you do this, though, make sure you have enough equity in your house to cover the hot tub.
 Equity is defined by how much the house is worth minus the outstanding loan amount.
 So, if you get your house appraised at $300,000 and you have $245,000 left on your mortgage, you have $55,000 in equity.

-The biggest drawback to this option is that your home is collateral on loan.
-This means that, if you default, you could lose not only your new hot tub but also your house.
+The biggest drawback to this option is that your home is collateral on the loan.
+This means that if you default and are unable to make your monthly payment, you could lose not only your new hot tub but also your house.

 Home equity loans and HELOCs also come with high fees.
 Therefore, it may not be worth it unless you think the lower interest rate will balance it out.